nirvan840/Client-Server-LLM-API-Calls/Research/Transformers.md

   <summary><i> Details </i></summary>

   #### WHY POSITIONAL ENCODING ?
-  * Order of words in a sentence carry semantic value.
+  * The order of words in a sentence carries semantic value.
   * Before passing an input to a transformer, it is important along with the Word Embeddings <br>
-    we lay importance on the position of words in a sentence throught Positional Embeddings.
+    we emphasise the position of words in a sentence through Positional Embeddings.

  #### PROCESS FOR ENCODING
  > <img src="https://github.com/user-attachments/assets/31cd6a4b-937d-4d50-81dd-c1790c0d70b0" alt="Positional Encoding" width="380" height="320"> <br>
  * Among various positional values, some components might have same value, however, the value vector as a whole remains unique.
- * The value vector is added to the Word Embedding to get Positional Encoding of the token.
+ * The value vector is added to the Word Embedding to get the token conditional encoding.

 </details>